ChatrixOne/docs.chatrix.one/docs/faq.en.md

 ## Where can I find public rooms to join?

-A list of public rooms with free access can be found on the [Search Jabber Network](https://search.jabber.network) page
+A list of public rooms with free access can be found on the [Search Jabber Network](https://search.jabber.network) page.